mimecast/dtail/doc/testing.md

 This assumes, that you have Docker up and running on your system.
 The following has been tested only on Fedora Linux.
 You might need to do some extra setup if you want to run this on Docker for Mac/Windows.

-This also assumes, that you have compiled all the DTail binaries already (with `make` in the top level source directory.
+This also assumes, that you have compiled all the DTail binaries already (with `make` in the top level source directory).

 ### Building DTail server Docker image